mpaillacar/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently an MRes/PhD student in Financial Economics at the Center for Finance and the Department of Economics at UCL.
+I am currently an MRes/PhD student in Financial Economics at the [Center for Finance](https://centreforfinance.org) and the [Department of Economics](https://www.ucl.ac.uk/economics/) at **UCL**.

-Before joining UCL, I was an Economic Analyst at the Economic Research Area of the Central Bank of Chile.
+Before joining UCL, I was an Economic Analyst at the Economic Research Area of the [Central Bank of Chile](https://portalbiblioteca.bcentral.cl/en/web/banco-central/).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.